 Buses are provided from Milwaukee, Chicago, Madison and Minneapolis.
 A shuttle is also provided to the Rhinelander Airport (RHI).
 Chaperoned flights are provided from Ft.
 Lauderdale, Tucson, and Dallas.
-Contact Beth Alling at email@example.com for more information about booking your flights.
+Contact Holly White at firstname.lastname@example.org for more information about booking your flights.
 Luggage comes up to Camp with your camper either on their bus or on a luggage truck.
-You are also welcome to ship your camper’s luggage, and we accept deliveries daily from UPS, Fed Ex and DHL.
+You are also welcome to ship your camper’s luggage; we prefer to work with ShipCamps: https://www.shipcamps.com/interlakenjcc.

 Campers can request friends to bunk with.
 Once you are registered, this question is asked as a part of the Camp forms.
 Mutual requests are always honored.
 Campers can also make a negative request if there is a camper who they do not want to bunk with.
 Negative requests are not always honored, but we do the best we can.
 Please remember that one of our goals at Camp is for every camper to make new friends and break down social cliques.
 Therefore, we try to avoid cabins consisting entirely of children from one school or synagogue.
 We do not grant requests to be with campers in different grades.

 Parents and other relatives are not allowed to visit their children while they are campers.
 You are welcome to drop off your camper at the beginning of the session or to pick up your camper at the end of the session to tour camp.